vqf/nVennR/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a resubmission with a patch.
 In this version I have:

 * Changed the version number.

-* Added author-year citation before DOI.
+* Fixed a problem with the persistence of public variables.
+Repeated execution of toVenn led to slower convergence.
+Thanks to Frank Ruge for pointing this out.